qualityshepherd/brine/posts/an_unfamiliar_world.md

 ### At The Table
 - Unfamiliars should have at least one `Name` echoing their familiar life: `Once Called Nighthawk`, `Shadow of the Covenant`, `Bound to the Thornwood`, `Remembers the Words`
 - Animals retain their natural skills but are not human: they don't carry things in pouches; they don't have rations or gear in the traditional sense.
 A crow has its beak and talons.
 A cat has claws and grace.
 Play them as the animals they are.
-- Casting with `Totems` may require more feral approaches: being bitten by a graveyard snake, rolling in ash from a burned church, carrying a dead thing in your mouth, clawing symbols into bark.
+- Casting with `Totems` means bargaining with a world that isn't sure it should listen.
+Spells may be less effective and will require a more _feral_ approach to `Totems`: being bitten by a graveyard snake, rolling in ash from a burned church, carrying a dead thing in your mouth, clawing symbols into bark.